-- Huaynapicchu: This is done after your tour of Machu Picchu on your own.
+- Huaynapicchu: This one is done on your own after your tour of Machu Picchu.
 The cost is $75.
-Arrangements need to be made at least two month in advance, due to popularity.
+Arrangements need to be made at least two months in advance, due to popularity.
 Please understand that weather is out of our control.

 - Valid, STUDENT CARD (if you booked as a student)

 - Immigration Card (given on the plane as you enter Peru)

 - Water storage: Water reservoir like Camelbaks are encouraged - but enough for at least 2-3 liters.

 - Comfortable hiking boots (lightweight with good soles, never new)